Maldives and Seychelles

 Vaavu Atoll

-Vaavu is the Maldives' finest channel diving destination, largely remote from resort development and offering dive sites that rarely see the boat numbers of the northern atolls.
-Fotteyo Kandu is regularly cited as one of the best dives in the Maldives: a channel with coral-encrusted walls, strong currents that bring pelagic life, eagle rays, and hammerhead sharks in significant numbers.
-Nurse sharks sleep in the sand channels.
-The atoll has a scattered resort presence but remains one of the least-crowded premium dive destinations in the archipelago.
+The Maldives' finest channel diving destination, largely remote from resort development.
+Fotteyo Kandu is regularly cited as one of the best dives in the Maldives: a channel with strong currents that bring eagle rays and hammerhead sharks in significant numbers.
+One of the least-crowded premium dive destinations in the archipelago.

 Northern Frontier